coinpride/CryptoList/README.md

 * [CryptoFlash.io](https://cryptoflash.io) - Top 200+ cryptocurrencies news & rumors in real time!
 * [AmuletPlatform](https://amuletplatform.com/data/) - Real-time sentiment analysis of 24M+ posts about crypto from Reddit and Bitcointalk
 * [InTokenWeTrust](https://intwt.com/) - News aggregator platform with all media and blogs about cryptocurrency.
+* [The Crypto Paper](https://thecryptopaper.com/) - Simple and straightforward highlights of the most impactful news stories from the world of cryptocurrency, delivered weekly.

 # Price Trackers